 Number of responses and coverage

-Number of responses and coverage — How many responses were received per planning proposal or topic, and how many pins and comments on a map were added to the consultation.
-A genuinely engaged audience will want to share their thoughts and ideas on the platform and probably engage in ongoing conversations.
-User-generated content is an excellent measure of how engaged your audience is.
-With more fine grained analytics, you can also see which issues respondents interact with most, and hence which topics cause most excitement or potential concerns amongst residents.
+Track the number of responses received per planning proposal or topic, and the number of pins and comments added to the consultation map.
+An engaged audience will actively share thoughts and ideas and engage in ongoing conversations.
+User-generated content is a key measure of audience engagement.
+Fine-grained analytics can reveal which issues respondents interact with the most, highlighting topics that generate excitement or concern among residents.

 Engagement over time

 For long complex projects, you might want to establish a good relationship with residents over a long timeframe.
-Here, registrations or ‘sign ups’ for email updates are an essential component as it allows data validation and provides a channel for continuing the conversation.
+Here, registrations or ‘sign ups’ for email updates are an essential component as it allows to continue the conversation and understand if respondents reengage.
 However, it is still necessary to enable people anonymity if they prefer to respond as guests rather than registrants.
-Even guests can be asked to complete some demographic information as these statistics are essential to inform the consultation and ensure that all represented population groups are comfortable with the proposed changes in their community.
+Even guests can be asked to complete some demographic information or whether they have been involved in earlier stages.

 Balance of sentiment